 Note.
 The data is presented as MM.MM [SD.SD], where MM.MM indicates mean and SD.SD indicates standard deviation. n indicates sample size for that condition.
-The dependent variable in Studies 1, 4, and 5 are z-score of investment (hour/pay) DV.
+The dependent variable in Studies 1, 4, and 5 are z-score of investment (hours/pay) DV.
 The dependent variable in Study 2 in the raw likelihood DV score.

-Table 9
+Table 12